invoiceninja/invoiceninja.github.io/source/docs/invoices.md

 ### Restored

-Restoring a invoice from the archived state will set the invoice back to its previous state prior to archiving.
+Restoring a invoice from the archived or deleted state will set the invoice back to its previous state prior to archiving.

 <x-next url=/docs/recurring-invoices>Recurring Invoices</x-next>